 We truly and fully understand and acknowledge that the provisions outlined above are not the campus life experience we were all hoping for.
 We also hope that you recognize your role as student leaders is a necessity to implement and maintain these protocols for the upcoming semester.
 It is our hope that we will return to a more “normal” college experience in the near future.
 Conducting activities in a modified or virtual way will require all of us to think differently and creatively.
 In challenging times like these, we have the opportunity to tap into new mechanisms and ways of doing things that can be revolutionary and stand the test of time.
 Please continue to join us in creating the vibrant college experience we all need and want, especially for those new students that are joining our community.

 Corey Union serves as the center for the College’s activities and conferences.
 The facility houses meeting rooms, offices for student organizations, study lounges and the Campus Activities and Corey Union Office as well as the Student Conduct Office, Multicultural Life and Diversity Office and the Vice President for Student Affairs Office.
 It also contains the all-purpose function room with a seating capacity of approximately 700.

-Other services provided in the building include an information center, the College Duplicating Center, a snack bar and pizzeria, Dunkin' Donuts and Subway.
+Other services provided in the building include an information center, the College Duplicating Center, Union Station Coffee Shop, and a made to order dining unit.
 Also located in Corey Union is the Student Voice Office—a drop-in center and a location for multicultural programming.

 The Student Government Association (SGA) is based in Corey Union as well.
 SGA is responsible for student governance, student rights and programs and the allocation of the mandatory student activity fee (MAF).